 - Breastfeed.
 Breastfeeding can help you lose weight after pregnancy.
 Being overweight makes you more likely to develop type 2 diabetes.

-- Get tested for diabetes 6 to 12 weeks after your baby is born.
-If the test is normal, get tested again every 3 years.
-If the test shows you have prediabetes, get tested once a year.
-Prediabetes means your blood sugar levels are slightly higher than they should be but not high enough to have diabetes.
+- Get tested for diabetes 4 to 12 weeks after your baby is born.
+If the test is normal, get tested again every 1 to 3 years.

 - Get to and stay at a healthy weight.